Estate Planning Attorney – Living Trusts and More

 You have worked hard to build an estate.
 And you want those assets to pass to your heirs in a certain way, at a certain time.
-To ensure that your assets are passed to those you want to receive them, a properly devised estate plan is critical.
+To ensure that this happens, a properly devised estate plan is critical.

 In addition to directing where your assets are to go, it is important to address healthcare issues in the event of incapacity.
 If you cannot make healthcare decisions for yourself, who do you want making those decisions?
 And what about life support?